sarahckramer/resp_virus_interactions/README.md

 1. Run "fit_traj_matching_round1.R" to obtain initial fits for all season-specific parameters.
 The parameter "fit_shared" should be set to FALSE.
 The ranges of values fit will be used to generate starting values for the next round of estimations.
     * Run "process_results/01_check_missing_files_traj_matching_r1.R" to check whether estimation failed for any virus, season, or starting parameter set.
     * Run "process_results/02_compile_results_traj_matching_r1.R" to format and compile individual results into comprehensive output files.
 2. Run "fit_traj_matching_round2.R" to fit all parameters, both shared and season-specific, and obtain maximum likelihood estimates.
-Parameter "search_type" should be set to "round1_CIs".
+Parameter "search_type" should be set to "round1_CIs"; no_jobs should be set to 125 and sobol_size to 500.
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
     * If only one parameter set is statistically supported (has log-likelihood value falling within qchisq(0.95, df = 46) / 2 of the log-likelihood of the MLE) at this point, we assume that the MLE has not yet been reached, and run an additional round of fits.
     * Run "get_start_ranges_from_round2.R" to get range of starting parameter values for second run of round 2.
 The parameter "method" should be set to "perc".